 The handsome doctor flirts with a skeleton!

-Of course, Carry On Doctor was a good homage to Nurse, but we can’t help spotting a few differences to other films that have nothing to do with the series, such as when Mr. Bigger falls off the stretcher:
+Of course, Carry On Doctor was a good homage to Nurse.
+However, we can’t help spotting a few similarities to other films that have nothing to do with the series, such as when Mr Bigger falls off the stretcher:

 Nurse Parkin: Mr Bigger, whatever are you doing down there?